Frequently Asked Questions

 Where can I get change?

 The copy machine vend unit accepts $1 and $5 bills as well as coins.
 If you have a larger bill, the Bursar’s Office is located in Lucina Hall.
 The Science-Health Science Library (SHSL) cannot give change- we have no means to keep money on hand.
-The vending machines upstairs will render change.
-On rare occasions, department offices will give change.
+The vending machines upstairs will render some change with a purchase.

 Is there a stapler/hole punch/tape dispenser I can use?